Skip to content

 MySQL List Databases

-Lists all databases available to the provided MySQL connection.
-It loads saved MySQL credentials, calls the service to retrieve database names, and returns both a readable summary and machine-friendly JSON.
+Lists all databases accessible to the provided MySQL connection.
+It loads the specified credentials, calls the MySQL service to retrieve database names, and returns both a human-readable summary and a JSON payload.

 Preview